Summary of Recent Financial Results (Updated July 14, 2020)

 Retail car sales from directly managed stores totaled 132,988 (up 6.8% YoY).
 In the previous fiscal year, retail car sales per store and gross profit per unit fell due to changes in the price setting of used car sales and the store sales strategy.
 However, in the fiscal year under review, a range of improvement measures contributed to an enhancement in the accuracy in retail price setting and an increase in the sales and profit of accessories.
 As a result, both retail car sales per store and gross profit per unit recovered.

 ◆ SG&A expenses increased due to store management expenses

 SG&A expenses increased because of store management expenses resulting from new store openings.

 The new Melbourne-based car dealer group in Victoria, Australia that was acquired in October 2018 became our subsidiary in the previous consolidated fiscal year (its financial results were consolidated for the period from October 1, 2018 to February 28, 2019).
-As a result, it contributed to an increase in net sales in the first six months under review.
+As a result, it contributed to an increase in net sales in the fiscal year under review.

-Associated with the syndicated loan agreement signed in March 2019, an arrangement fee was paid to an arranger financial institution, and the expenses were recorded in non-operating expenses and interest expenses.
+Associated with the syndicated loan agreement signed in the current term, an arrangement fee was paid to an arranger financial institution, and the expenses were recorded in non-operating expenses and interest expenses.